Finiteness properties of affine difference algebraic groups

-The limit degree of $G$ and $G^o$ are in general distinct.
-Indeed $\ld(G)=\ld(\pi_0(G))\ld(G^o)$ by Corollary \ref{cor: multiplicativity of limit degree}.
-We will next show that a $\s$-algebraic group has only finitely many invariant components.
+To show that a $\s$-algebraic group has only finitely many invariant connected components it thus suffices to show that any $\s$-\'{e}tale $\s$-algebraic group has only finitely many invariant components.
 The latter statement holds indeed more generally: \begin{lemma} Let $R$ be a finitely $\s$-generated $k$-$\s$-algebra.
 If $R$ is $\s$-\'{e}tale, then $R$ has only finitely many prime $\s$-ideals. \end{lemma} \begin{proof} Since $R$ is $\s$-\'{e}tale, every prime ideal of $R$ is maximal and hence also minimal.
-If $\p$ is a prime $\s$-ideal of $R$, then $\p\subset\s^{-1}(\p)$ and therefore $\p=\s^{-1}(\p)$.
-So every prime $\s$-ideal of $R$ is $\s$-prime.
-It follows from the Ritt--Raudenbush basis theorem (cf. Theorems 2.5.11 and 2.5.7 in \cite{Levin:difference}) that a finitely $\s$-generated $k$-$\s$-algebra has only finitely many minimal $\s$-prime ideals.
-Since every prime $\s$-ideal of $R$ is a minimal $\s$-prime ideal of $R$, this implies that $R$ has only finitely many prime $\s$-ideals. \end{proof} The main results of this section now follow from the above considerations:
+If $\p$ is a prime $\s$-ideal of $R$, then $\p\subseteq\s^{-1}(\p)$ and therefore $\p=\s^{-1}(\p)$.
+So every prime $\s$-ideal of $R$ is reflexive.
+It follows from the Ritt-Raudenbush basis theorem (cf. Theorems~2.5.11 and 2.5.7 in \cite{Levin:difference}) that a finitely $\s$-generated $k$-$\s$-algebra has only finitely many minimal reflexive prime $\s$-ideals.
+Since every prime $\s$-ideal of $R$ is a minimal reflexive prime $\s$-ideal of $R$, this implies that $R$ has only finitely many prime $\s$-ideals. \end{proof} The main results of this section now follow from the above considerations:

-\begin{theo} A $\s$-algebraic group has only finitely many $\s$-components. \end{theo} \begin{proof} Let $G$ be a $\s$-algebraic group.
-By Lemma \ref{lemma: correspondence components}, the $\s$-components of $G$ are in bijection with the $\s$-components of $\pi_0(G)$ and by Lemma \ref{lemma: setalimpliesfinite} the $\s$-algebraic group $\pi_0(G)$ has only finitely many $\s$-components. \end{proof}
+\begin{theo} A $\s$-algebraic group has only finitely many invariant connected components. \end{theo} \begin{proof} Let $G$ be a $\s$-algebraic group.
+By Lemma \ref{lemma: correspondence components}, the invariant connected components of $G$ are in bijection with the invariant connected components of $\pi_0(G)$.
+By Lemma \ref{lemma: setalimpliesfinite} the $\s$-algebraic group $\pi_0(G)$ has only finitely many invariant connected components. \end{proof}